-Hera Jay Brown is a senior in three university honors programs that include faculty-mentored research and international engagement.
+Hera Jay Brown (‘18) won a Rhodes Scholarship in 2020 after she studied in three university honors programs that include faculty-mentored research and international engagement.

 Haslam Scholars, UT’s highest-level honors students, perform international study.
 Baker Scholars focus on public policy, and College Scholars emphasize interdisciplinary study.

 “I’m trained in anthropology,” says Brown, who has studied in Europe and the Middle East, “but it’s really legal anthropology, where the human factor impacts laws.”

 Brown’s interest in refugee systems began in UT’s Disasters, Displacement, and Human Rights (DDHR) program directed by Associate Professor of Anthropology Tricia Hepner.

 DDHR explores aspects of conflict and disasters in the human experience across several subdisciplines of anthropology.

 Since then, Brown studied with internationally recognized scholars, concentrating on the reasons that refugees become displaced and how they are governed in new countries.

 In Berlin, immigration expert Karla McKanders—who was then a UT law professor—and Tricia Hepner guided Brown’s research comparing refugee integration in Germany to more stringent practices in other countries.
 She was also supported by Inga Treitler, who has since become an assistant professor of anthropology at UT.